 A customized care plan is designed for each participant to maximize their success in the program.
 The program features a variety of appropriate psycho-social, cognitive and recreational activities, while maintaining dignity and encouraging laughter and independence.

-FEATURES AND BENEFITS OF THE PROGRAM:
+FEATURES AND BENEFITS OF ALZHEIMER’S DAY PROGRAM:

 - Care plans based on individual needs